INTEARnear/Tear/README.md

 After cloning this repo, run `./setup.sh` (a workaround for [this issue](https://github.com/rust-lang/cargo/issues/4544)), and then `cargo run`.

+You need to have `MAIN_TOKEN` environment variable that contains Telegram bot token that you can get from botfather.

 ### Architecture

 The bot consists of multiple modules.
 The first and necessary one is HubModule.
 It handles /start and gives buttons that help users access other modules.
 There are also event handlers that handle events from blockchain, they are somewhat similar to modules, and one struct can implement both traits.
 Check out `tearbot/src/main.rs` to see how to register a module.
 Modules in Tear are hidden behind feature flags.
 Some of the modules are open-source, so these features are enabled by default, but some are stored inside `xeon-private-modules`, which are not accessible publicly.
 Tear can support multiple telegram bot instances, with different or shared per-bot data and modules, check out the `main.rs` to see more.